-ESG sponsors a number of six-unit pass/fail seminars each spring on a variety of innovative subjects not covered in the regular curriculum, including psychology, cooking, social networking, ethics, and language.
+ESG sponsors a number of three or six unit pass/fail seminars each year on a variety of innovative subjects not covered in the regular curriculum, including topics such as psychology, cooking, social networking, ethics, and language.
 These seminars are open to all MIT students and are intended to be hands-on and experiential in nature.

 All seminars are six units P/F credit unless noted otherwise.

 ES.010 Chemistry of Sports: Understanding How Exercise Affects Your Body [6 units]